-- Students must be at least 16 years old and not attending high school or have received a high school diploma. - Application - ► Interview by a guidance counselor - Fees for supplies and textbooks are required.
+- Students must be at least 16 years old and not attending high school or have received a high school diploma. - Application - Interview by a guidance counselor - ▶ Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.
+Call (305) 557-1100 for more information.